What is the best way for my business to reduce customer service response time?

-Once you identify the areas that impact your response time, you can come up with best practices that could help you reduce it further.
+Once you identify the areas that impact your response time, you can develop best practices to reduce it.

-For example, with a help desk you can opt for the following best practices:
+For example, you can opt for the following best practices using a help desk:

 - Use Canned Responses

-Help your agents send prompt responses to customers with the use of help desk canned responses.
-They would help them save valuable time and effort.
-All they have to do is save answers to common questions to shorten your response time and save keystrokes on repetitive typing.
+Help your agents send prompt responses to customers using help desk canned responses.
+This would help them respond to common questions quickly and save valuable time and effort.

 - Auto Email Responder

-Sometimes, your customers only need to know you are looking into the matter.
-That means you can set up a simple “thank you” message for informing them that they will receive a response within a specified timeframe.
+- Sometimes, your customers need reassurance that you are looking into their concerns.
+So, remember to respond with a “thank you” message to inform customers that they will receive a response within a specified timeframe.

-Less than 10 percent of businesses use autoresponders; however, this method tells the customers of the next step and assures them that they are working on their issue.
-You could add the expected response time in the email.
+This method tells customers of the next steps and assures them that you are in the process of resolving their issues.
+You can also add the expected response time in the email.

 2. Deploy a Live Chat Software

 Live chat support helps your team to respond faster to customer questions.
-What’s more, it is fast, easy-to-use, and helps you reduce response time effectively.
+It is fast, easy to use, and enables you to reduce response time to a great extent.